robbdimitrov/thoughts/README.md

 [authservice](/src/authservice) | Python | Authentication service for creation and validation of sessions.
 [database](/src/database) | SQL | PostgreSQL database with tables, relationships and functions.
 [frontend](/src/frontend) | JavaScript | React frontend of the app.
-[imageservice](/src/imageservice) | Go | Image upload and delivery service used for storing and retrieving image assets.
 [postservice](/src/postservice) | Go | Service for creation, liking, reposting and fetching of posts.
 [userservice](/src/userservice) | Python | Service for creation, following and fetching of users.